Syria/Knaye and Yacoubieh – Lessons of hope

 CONTEXT & OBJECTIVE

-Support for the management and maintenance of local schools
+- Support to the management of the two schools

 Children and students